JACK DROPPERS & THE BEST INTENTIONS

 Jack Droppers can’t do a cartwheel but you already knew that.
 You probably walked into the gig, took one look at that ragamuffin in a denim jacket, and said to yourself, “there is no chance that dad can do a cartwheel!”
 And you’re right, he can’t.
 In fact, he can’t do a cartwheel, nor a backflip, nor a two-octave jump, nor write a hit single, nor be friends with someone famous, nor do more than one photoshoot a year.
 There is absolutely nothing flashy, sexy, or trendy about Jack Droppers & the Best Intentions.

 Perhaps that is why Grand Rapids, a small city tucked away on the west side of Michigan, is the perfect spot for Droppers and co. to have handcrafted their discography.
 Once called “the furniture city”, Grand Rapids is home to artisans, builders, and a stubborn protestant work ethic.
 It’s not particularly pretentious and you probably won’t vacation here.
-It’s an apt metaphor for Jack Droppers & the Best Intentions who, after three self-released records and three EP’s, are set to release their fourth record in the Fall of 2022.
+It’s an apt metaphor for Jack Droppers & the Best Intentions who, after three self-released records and three EP’s, just released their fourth record titled "Scooter" in November of 2023.

 "It reminds me of Lord Huron, Polyphonic Spree, The Killers, who else is like, it's like a big atmospheric... that is a super song and that is MY CURRENT single of the year...
 Woohoo Dad Rock!"